-- Let us know as soon as possible upon discovery of a potential security issue, and we will make every effort to quickly resolve the issue.
+- Notify us as soon as possible upon discovery of a potential security issue.
+We will make every effort to quickly resolve the issue.

-- Only use official communication channels: Do not use personal emails, social media accounts, or other private connections to contact a member of a security team in regards to vulnerabilities or any program related issues, unless you have been instructed to do so by the program.
+- Only use official communication channels.
+Do not use personal emails, social media accounts, or other private connections to contact a member of the security team in regard to vulnerabilities or any program related issues, unless you have been instructed to do so by the program.

 - No unauthorized impersonation: any unauthorized attempts to socially engineer another party through impersonation of a Leaseweb employee, another hacker, or a security team will not be tolerated.

-- If you comply with all conditions set in the guidelines, we will not take any legal action against you regarding this report.
+- If you comply with all conditions set in these guidelines we will not take any legal action against you regarding this report.

-- Your report will be confidential, we will not share your personal information with third parties without prior consent, unless this is necessary to comply with a legal obligation.
+- Your report will be confidential and we will not share your personal information with third parties without prior consent, unless it is necessary to comply with a legal obligation.

 To show our appreciation of responsible security researchers, Leaseweb offers bounties for reports of qualifying security vulnerabilities.
-Bounties will be awarded in the form of financial compensations.
-The amount that is rewarded per bounty is at discretion of Leaseweb and will be communicated after validation of the security vulnerability.
+Bounties will be awarded in the form of financial compensation(s) or Leaseweb merchandise.
+The amount that is rewarded per bounty is at the discretion of Leaseweb and will be based on the internal severity rating of the disclosed vulnerability.
+The bounty will be communicated after validation of the security vulnerability by our internal teams.

 To qualify for a reward, you must: